timroster/multi-tenancy-documentation/documentation/automation/terraform/2-Provisionning-The-Minimal-Infrastructure.md

-# Provisionning A Kuberntese Infrastructure
+# Provisionning The Minimal Infrastructure

 This document describes how to provision the back-end infrastructure for your project.